Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Lagrangian and equation of motion

 \section{Lagrangian and equation of motion}

 In classical mechanics, equations of motion are extracted from the action integral using the variational method with appropriate boundary conditions.
 The Lagrangian is a four-form object consisting of connections, curvatures, sections, and invariant differentials in principal bundles.
-This section introduces three fundamental Lagrangians, i.e., Einstein--Hilbert Lagrangian for gravity, matter-field and gauge-filed Lagrangians for the Yang--Mills theory, then extracts equations of motion from the Lagrangian.
+This section introduces three fundamental Lagrangian, i.e., Einstein--Hilbert Lagrangian for gravity, matter-field and gauge-filed Lagrangians for the Yang--Mills theory with the Lorentzian metric for simplicity.
+Then,we extract equations of motion from the Lagrangian.
+Extension to the $\theta$-metric is realized by replacing $\bm\eta\mapsto\bm\eta_\theta$, $\bm\epsilon\mapsto\bm\epsilon_\theta$, $\sigmaeta\mapsto\sigmath$, and $\vvv\mapsto\vvv_\theta$.